carabina/AFHTTPSessionManager-AFUniqueGET/README.md

 [![License](https://img.shields.io/cocoapods/l/AFHTTPSessionManager-AFUniqueGET.svg?style=flat)](http://cocoadocs.org/docsets/AFHTTPSessionManager-AFUniqueGET)
 [![Platform](https://img.shields.io/cocoapods/p/AFHTTPSessionManager-AFUniqueGET.svg?style=flat)](http://cocoadocs.org/docsets/AFHTTPSessionManager-AFUniqueGET)

+Your GET request is in progress, then you make a new request asking for the same resource, better reuse it than creating a new one, right?

 This category adds the `uniqueGET` method to **AFHTTPSessionManager**, which is useful if you want to avoid making multiple calls at the same resource if the operation is still in progress.

 A common request between AFNetworking users (for example [#499](https://github.com/AFNetworking/AFNetworking/issues/499), [#1460](https://github.com/AFNetworking/AFNetworking/issues/1460)).